 University Graduate Scholarships and Graduate Teaching Fellowships: These Scholarships/Fellowships are intended to provide financial assistance to fully qualified, full-time students proceeding to post-graduate degrees, to support graduate research programs, and to encourage enrollment in graduate programs at the University of Saskatchewan.
 They are given for the calendar year September 1 to August 31 inclusive.

-The amount of the Graduate Teaching Fellowship, including the summer supplement, is up to $15,000/year.
+The amount of the Graduate Teaching Fellowship, including the summer supplement, is approximately $17,000/year.
 A holder of this Fellowship shall provide up to 12 hours per week of service/teaching in the Department.

 Phebe Winifred Rowles Memorial Scholarship In Political Studies: The purpose of this award is to recognize academic achievement among students pursuing a graduate degree program with a major in Political Studies.
 It is awarded to the incoming graduate student with the highest academic average.
 The value of the award is approximately $2,300.